leejunta/Employment/2017-04-08-employment.markdown

 post in my effort to work on independent data analysis projects more often, so I hope you enjoy!

-# Is Technology Becoming Essential for Employment?
+# Is Technology Proficiency Essential for Employment?
 Technology vs. Demographics in Employment

 *Analysis of survey responses to questions regarding technology and employment suggest three notable ideas: disabilities continue to hinder employment despite